 A Short History of Grace

 Grace Presbyterian Church belongs to the Covenant Presbytery of the The Presbyterian Church in America (PCA).
-Our denomination is the largest conservative Reformed Church in North American and in the English-speaking world.
+Our denomination is the largest conservative Reformed Church in North America and in the English-speaking world.
 Our presbytery is made up of pastors and churches from North Mississippi, West Tennessee, Arkansas, and Missouri.
 With a host of other confessional Presbyterian churches leaving the mainline Presbyterian Church, Grace Presbyterian Church formed and joined the PCA during the early 1970s.
 For now over forty years, Grace Church has had a witness in a region traditionally bereft of the reformed faith.
 However, we thank God that the reformed faith is growing once again in many more quarters of the Church than our denomination, and that there are now four PCA churches in our region.
 We pray that in forty years, if our Lord has not returned, that there will be many more!

 What to Expect

 We thank you for visiting our website and encourage you to visit on a Sunday.
 When you visit you will find the following:

 • A congregation that is warm, inviting, and enjoys fellowship.

 • A service grounded in God’s Word.
 We seek to read the Bible, sing the Bible, and preach the Bible.